ErpNetDocs/tech/modules/my/documents/index.md

 #### Details

-Reveals a preview of a selected document, including shortcuts to pre-populated fields such as Customer, Enterprise Company and Sales Person.
+Reveals a preview of a selected document, including shortcuts to fields such as Customer, Enterprise Company and Sales Person.

 You can also upload attachments and access the full document directly.